Dennis Gjengaar: New York Red Bulls

 On 16 February 2024, it was announced that Gjengaar was transferred to Major League Soccer side New York Red Bulls for an undisclosed transfer fee, signing a four-year contract.
 On 22 June 2024, Gjengaar scored his first goal for New York in a 3–0 victory over Toronto FC.

 On 15 March 2025, Gjengaar scored his first goal of the season for New York, the equalizing goal in a 2–2 draw with Orlando City SC.
 On 7 May 2025, Gjengaar scored for New York in a 4–1 victory over Colorado Springs Switchbacks FC, helping his club advance in the Lamar Hunt U.S. Open Cup.

 International career

-Gjengaar has played in various Norwegian junior national teams, including the Norway under-20 team.
-With the Under-19, he took part, among other things, in the U19 UEFA Euro Championship Qualifiers.
+Gjengaar has played in various Norwegian junior national teams, including the Norway under-19 team, Norway under-20 team and Norway under-21 team.
+Gjengaar played in the 2023 UEFA European Under-19 Championship qualification and the 2025 UEFA European Under-21 Championship qualification.